nodejs/node/doc/api/n-api.md

 the last JavaScript `Object` thrown.
-If it is determined, after retrieving the exception, the exception cannot be handled after all it can be re-thrown it with [`napi_throw`][] where error is the JavaScript `Error` object to be thrown.
+If it is determined, after retrieving the exception, the exception cannot be handled after all it can be re-thrown it with [`napi_throw`][] where error is the JavaScript value to be thrown.

 The following utility functions are also available in case native code needs to throw an exception or determine if a `napi_value` is an instance